 There are two ways to convert responses from Google Forms into Google Sheets.
 You can either create a Google Sheets worksheet from a Google form, or create a Google form from an existing worksheet.

-How to Link Google Form Responses to Google Sheets
+How to Send Form Responses to a Spreadsheet

 Once you have a Google form designed and ready, you can connect it to a Google Sheets worksheet, so that every time a form is submitted the data (along with a timestamp) directly gets entered into the appropriate columns of the worksheet.

-You can either link the Google form to an existing sheet or create a new one.
+You can either link the Google form to a spreadsheet that already exists or create a new one.

 To connect the form to a worksheet, follow the steps shown below: